-Recognizing that Act 10 of 2016 expanded the range of permissible investments to include investments with the potential to expose the school district to elevated levels of credit risk and other investment risks, the Board directs that any investment plan or investment recommendations proposed by the Investment Officer take into account, implement and highlight the following factors and precalutions with respect to Act 10 Permissible Investments:
+Recognizing that Act 10 of 2016 expanded the range of permissible investments to include investments with the potential to expose the school district to elevated levels of credit risk and other investment risks, the Board directs that any investment plan or investment recommendations proposed by the Investment Officer take into account, implement and highlight the following factors and precautions with respect to Act 10 Permissible Investments:

-- t.
-It cannot be assumed that negotiable certificates of deposit are collateral zet - 2.
-A significantly more thorough level of due diligence is required. - Any investment in the fourth category of Act 10 Permissib e Investments listed above (negotiable certificates of deposit or other evidences of deposit) must have a maturity not exceeding one (1) year in duration.
+- 1. It cannot be assumed that negotiable certificates of deposit are collateralized - 2.
+A significantly more thorough level of due diligence is required. - 3.
+Any investment in the fourth category of Act 10 Permissible Investments listed above (negotiable certificates of deposit or other evidences of deposit) must have a maturity not exceeding one (1) year in duration.

 [Legal Note Regarding Negotiable Certificates of Deposit or Other Evidences of Deposit: At least one school attorney knowledgeable in financial matters has raised the questions of whether these investments now permitted by Act 10 constitute a type of deposit subject to the collateral requirement of Section 440.1 of the School Code applicable to other CDs, and whether the Section 440.1 collateral requirement extends to the negotiable CDs or other evidences of deposit permitted by Act 10.
 Because negotiable certificates of deposit or such other evidences generally are not collateralized, that in turn raises the question of whether school districts can lawfully invest in negotiable certificates of deposit notwithstanding Act 10.
-Consultation with the district solicitor is strongly recommended prior to including such investments in the district's investment plan or portfolio.]
+Consultation with the district's investment plan or portfolio.]

-- 4. In addition to verification of rating by a nationally recognized statistical rating organization and other due diligence requirements, the investigation of Act 10 Permissible Investments shall include ensuring that there is an independent credit review (a qualified financial services organization with an active and recognized credit analysis team is also monitoring the issuer, in addition to the nationally recognized statistical rating organization(s)). - Act 10 Permissible Investments shall be limited to no more than ten percent (10%) of district funds available for investment, excluding bond proceeds and refunding escrow balances.
+- 4. In addition to verification of rating by a nationally recognized statistical rating organization and other due diligence requirements, the investigation of Act 10 Permissible Investments shall include ensuring that there is an independent credit review (a qualified financial services organization with an active and recognized credit analysis team is also monitoring the issuer, in addition to the nationally recognized statistical rating organization(s)). - 5.
+Act 10 Permissible Investments shall be limited to no more than ten percent (10%) of district funds available for investment, excluding bond proceeds and refunding escrow balances.